 - Reverse-engineer from your submission deadline — know your exact end date first

-- The Dump (research phase) should be fully complete before you write a single word
+- The research phase should be fully complete before you write a single word

 - RQ is locked after Phase 2 — supervisor approval required before moving forward